-MSN POLICY NO. 500-77 POLICY NAME: Evaluation and Selection of Clinical Sites for the Master of Science in Nursing Program SUBJECT: Evaluation and Selection of Clinical Sites for the Master of Science in Nursing Program EFFECTIVE DATE: June 2020 POLICY HISTORY REVIEWED DATE June 2020, August 2020, May 2021, May 2022, May 2023 REVISED DATE June 2020, August 2020, May 2021, May 2022, May 2023 PURPOSE To ensure that clinical sites meet the needs of the students and support course and end of program learning outcomes.
+MSN POLICY NO. 500-77 POLICY NAME: Evaluation and Selection of Clinical Sites for the Mast Evaluation and Selection of Clinical Sites for the Master of Science in Nursing Program SUBJECT: Evaluation and Selection of Clinical Sites for the Mast Evaluation and Selection of Clinical Sites for the Master of Science in Nursing Program EFFECTIVE DATE: June 2020 June 2020 POLICY HISTORY REVIEWED DATE June 2020, August 2020, May 2021, May 2022, May 202 23, June 2024 REVISED DATE June 2020, August 2020, May 2021, May 2022, May 2023 PURPOSE To ensure that clinical sites meet the needs of the students and support course and end of program learning outcomes.